hiepyeuh/nevron/README.md

 ## Overview

-This is a simple autonomous agent that uses Q-learning to make decisions, integrates with Telegram and Twitter, and uses Qdrant for vector storage as a memory module.
+This is a simple autonomous agent which can perform various tasks on its own.

 Description of the agent in bullet points:
 - This autonomous agent is designed to perform the tasks on his own.
 - The core of the agent is implemented by planning, feedback and memory modules.
 - The real intelligence is powered by LLMs.
 Currently we support OpenAI and Anthropic.